 Apart from that its identical to the CD-69 roller which is perhaps the most commonly used insulated glass patio door panel roller.
 Dont get them mixed up, they are not interchangeable !

 These rollers are a little wider to fit into the larger extrusions needed to hold insulated glass units.
 Insulated glass is very heavy.
 Sometimes too heavy even for these larger housings.
-As with the smaller single glaze units, its the L shaped part connecting the adjusting screw to the roller that usually breaks.
+The L shaped arm connecting the adjusting screw to the roller that is literally the weakest link and is what usually breaks.

 With die cast rollers once they are broken you have to throw out the whole unit, unlike steel housings the bearings or wheels are not able to be replaced.